Who Can File for Chapter 7 Bankruptcy?

 - State disability insurance

-A filer does not have to include income tax refunds and payments from Social Security retirement benefits.
+A filer does not have to include income tax refunds and Social Security retirement benefits payments.

-If the filer's current monthly income is equal to or below the state's median, then the debtor can file for Chapter 7.
-If, on the other hand, the filer's income exceeds their state's median family income, the filer must pass the second part of the means test to qualify for Chapter 7.
+If the filer's current monthly income is equal to or below the state's median, the debtor can file for Chapter 7.
+But if the filer's income exceeds their state's median family income, the filer must pass the second part of the means test to qualify for Chapter 7.

 2. You Can Repay Some Debt

-If a filer's income is more than their state's median income, it is necessary to look at how much disposable income the filer has left after paying "allowed" monthly expenses, such as rent and food, to determine whether the filer has enough money to pay some of their unsecured creditors through a Chapter 13 repayment plan.
+If a filer's income is more than their state's median income, it is necessary to look at how much disposable income the filer has left after paying "allowed" monthly expenses.
+These expenses include rent and food.
+The goal is to determine whether the filer has enough money to pay some of their unsecured creditors through a Chapter 13 repayment plan.

-If the filer has a certain amount of income left over to pay some unsecured creditors, the court will dismiss the Chapter 7 filing.
+If the filer has a certain amount of income left over for debt payments to unsecured creditors, the federal court will dismiss the Chapter 7 filing.
+This is because the filer can make monthly payments.

+You may have had credit card debt, medical bills, personal loans, and other tax debts excused in the past.
 If a filer discharged debt under a Chapter 7 bankruptcy within the past eight years or under a Chapter 13 bankruptcy within the past six years, then the debtor is ineligible for Chapter 7.
-The time limitation runs from the date when the debtor filed for the previous bankruptcy.
+The time limitation runs from when the debtor filed for the previous bankruptcy.

 A filer is ineligible if the dismissal of a previous Chapter 7 or Chapter 13 bankruptcy case occurred within the past 180 days for any of the following reasons: